 Too often, leaders assign a task without checking in with the person they’ll be following up with.
 This leads to unfinished action items.
 Confirm with the designee out loud at the meeting that they’re up to the task.
 If they’re not, perhaps someone else can step in.

-This process has the double benefit of acting as a tiny check-in with your team member.
-Asking out loud also means that a scribe or meeting transcription software captures the action item.
+This process serves as a tiny check-in with your team member while also ensuring that a scribe or meeting transcription software captures the action item.

 A scribe is responsible for recording meeting minutes, or what is said in a meeting.
 When a scribe records action items in a meeting, it makes it possible to share them with team members who couldn’t make the meeting.
 It also makes them available for everyone’s future reference, increasing accountability and the ability to follow up.